Sequential Bayesian Registration for Functional Data

 \subsection{Sequential learning}

-A sequential learning method seeks to update current inferential results based on new data.
+A sequential learning method seeks to update current inferential results to include new data.
 The Bayesian approach is well-suited to this problem because it (1) provides a systematic way to assimilate new data by updating the posterior distribution as new data arrives, and (2) allows the user to keep track of structured uncertainty.
-In most scenarios of interest, the posterior distribution does not have a closed form, so inference is based on estimates of posterior features obtained from posterior samples.
-Perhaps the most widely used sampling-based method for Bayesian inference is Markov chain Monte Carlo (MCMC), which is an example of a batch learning algorithm; as such, every time new data arrives, MCMC sampling must be repeated using the full data, resulting in inefficient computation.
-On the other hand, sequential Bayesian learning via, for example, sequential Monte Carlo (SMC) can assimilate new data as it arrives.
-Unlike MCMC, which targets a fixed posterior density, SMC defines a sequence of intermediate target densities, each being represented with a set of weighted particles that are perturbed and reweighted to represent the next density in the sequence \citep{andrieu1999,storvik2002,lopes2011}.
-When a subset of these intermediate target densities correspond to posteriors under different data availability scenarios, SMC becomes a sequential learning algorithm.
+In most scenarios, the posterior distribution does not have a closed form, so inference is based on estimates of posterior features obtained from posterior samples.
+Perhaps the most widely used sampling-based method for Bayesian inference is Markov chain Monte Carlo (MCMC), which is a batch learning algorithm; as such, every time new data arrives, MCMC sampling must be repeated using the full data, resulting in inefficient computation.
+On the other hand, sequential Bayesian learning via, e.g., sequential Monte Carlo (SMC) can assimilate new data as it arrives.
+Unlike MCMC, which targets a fixed posterior density, SMC defines a sequence of intermediate target densities, each represented with a set of weighted samples, or \textit{particles}, that are perturbed and reweighted to represent the next density in the sequence \citep{andrieu1999,storvik2002,lopes2011}.
+When these intermediate target densities correspond to posteriors under different data availability scenarios, SMC becomes a sequential learning algorithm.